lucee/lucee-docs/docs/04.guides/08.lucee-5/15.upgrading-lucee-45/page.md

 **Important information**
 With Lucee 5 the JARs used by Lucee (except lucee.jar are handled by Lucee and no longer by the servlet engine, these JARs are also bundled with the lucee.jar file).
+Loading the lucee-inst.jar javaagent is no longer neccessary.